 Acknowledgment should be made, that whilst the COVID-19 pandemic is posing significant challenges across the sector, South Australian arts organisations have embraced digitisation and the digital space, with many organisations providing online workshops and delivering their artistic programs through various digital platforms.

 Arts South Australia will continue to support organisations to leverage the opportunities for engagement with their respective audiences, through the digital space.

 Supported in-principle - As part of the response to recommendation 4.1, we will work with key stakeholders to scope a Digital Cultures Fund for further consideration.

-The Digital Cultures Fund will be guided by the Digital Access Plan, and is intended to provide funding to progress digitisation and digital skills development in a coherent and collaborative way across the sector.
+The Digital Cultures Fund will be guided by the principles of the Digital Access Plan and is intended to provide funding to progress digitisation and digital skills development in a coherent and collaborative way across the sector.

-Implementation of the digital cultures fund is subject to securing funding, and planned to commence in the 2021-22 financial year.
-It is anticipated the Fund will provide grants for investment in digitisation infrastructure as well as skills development that supports implementation of the objectives and principles of the Digital Access Plan under development for recommendation 4.1.
+Establishment of the fund is subject to securing funding.
+Investment in a pilot program utilising funding from the Arts Recovery Fund is currently being scoped to support digitisation infrastructure as well as skills development that supports implementation of the objectives and principles of the Digital Access Plan under development for recommendation 4.1.

 Supported in-principle - As part of the response to recommendation 4.1, we will work with key stakeholders to design a Digital Cultures Matched Fund for further consideration.